 How internal links affect the crawling rate?

-If you want that your important pages should be crawled then they should not be too deep in the site hierarchy.
+If you want your essential pages to be crawled, they should not be too deep in the site hierarchy.
 A user should find them within 2-3 clicks.
 The crawlers may ignore too deep pages.

-There are many factors that affect the crawling rate and indexing.
-For example, the historical data can also influence crawling.
+Many factors affect the crawling rate and indexing.
+For example, historical data can also influence crawling.
 The search engines believe that older sites can have more credibility and authority.